For serious anglers, the Perception Pescador Pilot 12

 The comfortable mesh seat adjusts to your comfort level with two height levels and forward and backward adjustments for easy paddling no matter your height.
 Pole holders at two positions keep rods upright or tucked away.
 Open storage in the front and the rear hold tackle boxes and coolers and a console designed for a fish-finder sits in arms reach of the seat.

 The Pescador Pilot focuses on what serious anglers want in a sit-on-top kayak: durability, reliability, comfort, function, and maneuverability.
-This kayak meets all the basic necessities of a kayak then takes the features to a whole new level.
+This kayak meets all the basic necessities of a fishing kayak then takes the features to a whole new level.

 The polyethylene hull resists damage from scrapes, collisions, exposure to sunlight, and weather because it’s cast in one piece and roto-molded.
 The skid plate on the bottom protects the hull while hauling it in and out of the water, and it’s completely replaceable.